 - Below is information for proper cable care and handling.
 Cable material type and length can be found online in the sensor description page. - 1.
-Avoid adding stress and moving both the cable and strain relief to avoid damage.

-2. Properly secure sensor cable to limit cable movement influence.

-3. Avoid bending the strain relief.
+Avoid stress and movement on cable to avoid damage. - 2.
+Properly secure sensor cable to limit cable movement influence. - 3.
+Avoid bending the strain relief.
 Bends in the cable should not exceed a radius of ten times the diameter of the sensor cable for dynamic, or moving, applications and not exceed a onetime static, permanent, bend of two to three times the diameter of the cable.